Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-For most students, your Culminating Research Paper and Annotated Bibliography will require you to find a minimum of fourscholarly peer-reviewed articles about your topic (your instructor MAY have different requirements, so please check).
+For most students, your assignments in this course will include finding peer-reviewed and non peer-reviewed sources related to your research problem (your instructor MAY have different requirements, so please check).

 Use the search box below to get started, and explore the other tabs at the top of this page to dig deeper.